Kompetensutvisning Baseline Phase 1

 Despite a Supreme Court Ruling trying to fix this issue and the certification of employers with the migration authority, kompetensutvisning continues.
 In fact, the new government’s agreement clearly states this issue must be fixed.

-Kompetensutvisning has received plenty of media attention, but remains unsolved 2 years later.
+Kompetensutvisning has received plenty of media attention, but remains unsolved for nearly 4 years.
 The Diversify Foundation, together with partners, launched the only study that actually asked foreign workers affected by kompetensutvisning what their experiences were.

 Sign up to be notified of future updates from Diversify Foundation.
 You can opt out any time.